thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/mqtt-broker.md

 By weighing these factors, you can select a broker that not only meets your current needs but also scales with your system as it evolves.

-### Why It Matters
+> <a href="/pricing/?section=tbmq" target="_blank" style="color: inherit; text-decoration: none;">TBMQ</a> is built to meet all these criteria —
+> it offers enterprise-level scalability, clustering, persistence, strong security, and deep integration options while remaining easy to operate and cost-efficient.
+> This makes it a strong choice for both open-source adopters and enterprises looking for a production-ready MQTT platform.

+### Final Words

-The MQTT broker is the **backbone of any MQTT-based system**, enabling efficient and reliable communication between distributed devices and services.
+The MQTT broker is the backbone of any MQTT-based system, enabling efficient and reliable communication between distributed devices and services.
 It plays a critical role in diverse domains such as IoT ecosystems, smart homes, industrial automation, connected vehicles, and large-scale data infrastructures.

 By offloading responsibilities like message routing, delivery guarantees, and connection management to the broker, client devices remain simple, lightweight, and resource-efficient.